9kosho/ublock-focus-filters/README.md

 these are some custom ublock origin filters to be installed at "filter lists" -> "custom"

-you can put urls here by linking directly to the relevant text file like:
+you can put urls here by linking directly to the raw text file like:

 `https://raw.githubusercontent.com/9kosho/ublock-focus-filters/refs/heads/main/general.txt`